awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 3. You will define business metrics to quantify the achievement of business outcome.
 Click **Create metric filter** button to monitor a specific pattern in the access log.
 ![Section3 create_metric_filter](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/create_metric_filter.png)

-4. You now need to define the pattern to monitor the number of requests of **load.php** page that is a critical for your business.
-Specify **"GET /load.php"** as a filter pattern to match it in the access log as shown.
+4. You now need to define the pattern to monitor the number of requests of **businessapi.php** page that is a critical for your business.
+Specify **"GET /businessapi.php"** as a filter pattern to match it in the access log as shown.
     ```
-    "GET /load.php"
+    "GET /businessapi.php"
     ```
     Select log as **your_EC2_instance_id/var/log/httpd/access_log** to test and click **Test pattern** button.
 You should be able to see 3 http requests per minute.